marcinkuzminski/rhodecode/README.rst

 =================================================

-``RhodeCode`` (formerly hg-app) is Pylons framework based Mercurial repository browser/management with build in push/pull server and full text search.
+``RhodeCode`` (formerly hg-app) is Pylons framework based Mercurial repository browser/management tool with build in push/pull server and full text search.
-It works on http/https, has build in permission/authentication(+ldap) features It's similar to github or bitbucket, but it's suppose to run as standalone hosted application, it's open source and focuses more on restricted access to repositories.
+It works on http/https, has build in permission/authentication system with ability to auth via LDAP.
+It's similar in some parts to github or bitbucket, but it's suppose to run as standalone hosted application, it's open source and donation ware and focuses more on providing customized, self administered interface for Mercurial(and soon GIT) repositories.
 It's powered by vcs_ library that me and Lukasz Balcerzak created to handle many various version control systems.

 RhodeCode uses `Semantic Versioning <http://semver.org/>`_